cyber-stocker/cyber-stocker.github.io/_posts/2022-10-30-azure-sentinel-with-geolocation.md

 AHH!!
 Success.
 When I selected my workbook in Sentinel the map editing options popped up right away, and voila!
 My pretty map is displaying.
 It does limit me to 15 API calls a day, so the map is a bit underwhelming at the moment.
 [Here she is, large and in charge.](https://user-images.githubusercontent.com/113474900/198899244-55b87b39-90a5-4ac5-80f9-8611814d327e.jpg)

-In re-doing the project from scratch, I suspect where I went wrong was in entering my own API key to covert the IP address to logitude and latitude.
+In re-doing the project from scratch, I suspect where I went wrong was in entering my own API key to covert the IP address to longitude and latitude.
 I’m not sure if I didn’t enter it correctly, or I failed to save the PowerShell script after entering it in.
 In the end, I am glad I was ultimately able to complete the lab.